What is grassroots marketing?

 And that’s not necessarily a bad thing, especially when it comes to Grassroots marketing.

 Remember the Ice Bucket Challenge?
+It’s yet another one of many successful grassroots campaign examples.

 By all accounts, it shouldn’t have worked so well.